arenaxr/arena-docs/content/schemas/definitions.md

 -------------------------

 ## "Scene Message" object
-This is the main payload body of every MQTT scene topic in the ARENA.
+This is the primary payload body of every MQTT scene topic in the ARENA.

 ### properties